neonevm/neon-evm.docs/docs/governance/governance_ui.md

 ### Submitting a proposal to Neon Governance

 If an article after its discussions on the forum receives positive reviews, it can be submitted for consideration to stakeholders.
 (Currently, only the Neon EVM network administrator can register a submission in Governance UI.
-The author of the article should notify the administrator of the intention to create a propoaal).
+The author of the article should notify the administrator of the intention to create a proposal).

 Proposal should match the recommended template and contain the following fields:
   * `Summary` — brief description.